Our Trustees are the governing body of World Horse Welfare.

 Christopher is a former Brigadier having served in the army for 36 years.
 Christopher has vast experience in the equine industry: as well as being an amateur jockey and polo player for over twenty years, Christopher has worked as a Racecourse Steward, Point to Point Steward and Polo Manager.

-Christopher also enjoys horse racing and is part-owner of four racehorses.
+Christopher also enjoys horse racing and is part-owner of two racehorses.
 He is married with one son, one step-daughter and one step-son; his hobbies include watching polo, shooting and fishing.